 If so, which financing options (monthly payments, peer-to-peer lending services, cryptocurrencies, etc.) would you consider, and who supplies those enabling technologies?

 B2B partnerships require planning and coordination from all brands involved.
-In order for the partnership to be successful and effective, you'll need to get contact with the other brands' marketers, or partner program managers, and discuss the ways you'd like to promote and represent each other's offerings.
+In order for the partnership to be successful and effective, you'll need to get in contact with the other brands' marketers, or partner program managers, and discuss the ways you'd like to promote and represent each other's offerings.

-Identified the brands that you'd like to work with.
+Identify the brands that you'd like to work with.

 Contact their team and discuss the potential for a partnership.

-To send a message to a prospective partner in impact.com, navigate to the Discover homepage and use the search field at the top of the page to locate a specific partner by name.
+To send a message to a prospective partner on impact.com, navigate to the Discover homepage and use the search field at the top of the page to locate a specific partner by name.
 Then select their icon to view more information.
 Select the envelope icon to message them and discuss a partnership.

 If the decision is made to move forward, each brand would apply to the other brands' program as a partner.

 Join on a dedicated contract after an agreement is made on what actions and payouts will be used.